elihunter173/website/content/notes/2f/csc230/index.md

 #include <iostream>

 int main() {
-  // Put the folowing string to the std::cout stream
+  // Put the folowing string to the std::cout
-  // std::cout is buffered stdout
+  // stream. std::cout is buffered stdout.
   std::cout << "Hello, World!\n";

-  // Alternatively, use std::endl
+  // Alternatively, use std::endl, the platform
-  // std::endl is the platform specific line terminator and std::flush
+  // specific line terminator.
+  std::count << "Hello, World!" << std::endl;
-  // std::flush tells the buffered output to flush std::count << "Hello, World!" << std::endl;
+  // std::flush tells the buffered output to
+  // flush manually.
-  // Write newline manually and then flush std::count << "Hello, World!" << '\n' << std::flush;
+  std::count << "Hello, World!" << '\n'
+    << std::flush;

-  // Generally, you shouldn't use std::endl or std::flush because generally the
+  // Generally, you shouldn't use std::endl or
+  // std::flush because generally the OS knows
-  // OS knows better when it should flush the buffer than you.
+  // better when it should flush the buffer than
+  // you.
 }
 ```